Koudela/eArc-di/README.md

 DI::init();
 ```

-After that classes and parameters can be accessed via the resolver.
+After that classes and parameters can be accessed via the di functions.

 ```php
 di_get(SomeClass::class);